NewForce-at-Mountwest/foundations-course/chapters/HTML.md

 In the example above, imagine you needed to tell the difference between the two paragraphs.
 You could give them a `class` and/or an  `id`.

 - Ids have to be unique.
-- Classes can be used for multiple elemenents
+- Classes can be used for multiple elements

 ```html
 <p id="firstParagraph" class="background-blue">